Need for Speed Rivals: History

 After the commercial and critical success of 2010's Need for Speed: Hot Pursuit, Criterion Games executives stated that they wanted to draw from the series' roots and re-introduce old Need for Speed ideals.

 However, in 2011, EA Black Box released Need for Speed: The Run, which received mixed reviews.

 In 2012, EA Labels president Frank Gibeau said that although he was proud of the Black Box-developed installment, "he didn't want a 60, I want an 80+".
 On the subject of EA Black Box, Gibeau said the publisher would not be changing its alternating studio strategy.

 At Electronic Entertainment Expo 2012, Criterion vice president Alex Ward announced that the days of random developers churning out yearly Need for Speed installments were over.
 Ward would not confirm that all Need for Speed titles for the future would be developed wholly by Criterion, but did say that the studio would have "strong involvement" in them.

 With EA Canada and Black Box restructured and refocused towards online and free-to-play games in February 2012, EA had already formed a new studio in 2011, EA Gothenburg.
-Based in Gothenburg, Sweden, it was reported that the studio would focus on development games using the Frostbite game engine.
+Based in Gothenburg, Sweden, it was reported that the studio would focus on developing games using the Frostbite game engine.
 Also reported was that the studio was developing a game "in the Need For Speed franchise".

 According to the CVs of employees, much of the studio's staff had worked previously on major racing titles, including Forza Horizon, Need for Speed: The Run, Project Gotham Racing and Race Pro.

-On October 22, 2012, the series main developer Criterion Games confirmed that EA Gothenburg was working on a title in the Need for Speed franchise, but did not reveal the level of involvement or when the title would be released.
+On 22 October 2012, the series main developer Criterion Games confirmed that EA Gothenburg was working on a title in the Need for Speed franchise, but did not reveal the level of involvement or when the title would be released.